Funded Grand Challenges Pathways

-MARIA CLAUDIA ANDRÉ (Modern and Classical Languages), Annie Dandavati (Political Science)
+MARIA CLAUDIA ANDRÉ (World Languages and Cultures), ANNIE DANDAVATI (Political Science)

 Challenging the European/colonial viewpoint that tends to erase the differences between women within and across nations, Political Science/Women's and Gender Studies 110: Women in a Global Society (SS2) and Spanish 495: Gender Politics: Women’s Agency and Activism in Latin America (both beginning in fall 2018) will examine transnational feminisms and gender issues from an interdisciplinary perspective and provide a foundation for women and gender studies, international studies, peace studies and ethnic studies.
 Like several other Grand Challenges courses, these will address the search for equality, social justice, peacemaking and reconciliation.
 In addition, students will learn how most of the feminist and social movements led by women rely on visual arts, music, performance and literature as tools to “depoliticize politics” and challenge traditional power structures.

 BRIAN BODENBENDER (Geology and Environmental Sciences), STEVE BOUMA-PREDIGER (Religion), STEVE MCMULLEN (Economics and Business)